dkralj/Trillo/README.md

 Trillo project is **one** of the three projects built on design made by Jonas Schmedtmann.

+Trillo is all-in-one booking app for family/solo holiday with ability to book all you need on the vacation.
+Hotel, airline, rent a car and tours are available to book/rent.
+All in all, user can do everything in this app.

 This project is done by using flexbox.

 In the next sections I will be breaking down the things that have been shown in separate project sections, starting from general project settings until writing media queries for responsive design.